reside-ic/acme-buddy/README.md

 shared with the HTTP service container, allowing the later to read the files upon reception of the signal.

+## Forceful renewal

+If SIGHUP is sent to acme-buddy, the certificate will be renewed immediately, and (if configured) the HTTP service will be reloaded.
+This is not usually necessary as acme-buddy will renew the certificate automatically when needed, but can be useful to check that everything is working as expected, including certificate reloads.

+Note that Let's Encrypt has strict rate limits on the number of certificates that can be issued per-domain.
+Asking acme-buddy to renew the certificate repeatedly can quickly hit those limits.

 # Testing

 The package has both unit and integration tests.
 They can be run as follows: